cortexlabs/cortex/docs/apis/system-packages.md

 ## Configure Cortex

-Set the environment variable of image you want to customize to your `my-api` image url.
+Set the environment variable of the image to your `my-api` image repository url.

 ```
 export CORTEX_IMAGE_ONNX_SERVE="<repository url>:latest"

 ./cortex.sh update
 ```

-## Use System Package
+## Use System Package in Workloads

-Cortex will now your image, instead of the default image.
+Cortex will use your image to launch ONNX serving workloads.
+You will have access to any customizations you made.

 ```
 # request_handler.py
 import subprocess